Skip to main content?

 John Fetterman

-John Fetterman is an American politician who as mayor, led an urban rejuvenation of the formerly depressed, post-industrial city of Braddock, PA.
+John Fetterman is an American politician who, as Mayor of Braddock, Pennsylvania, led the urban rejuvenation of a post-industrial city.

-A Reading, PA, native first arrived in Braddock in 2001 to work with AmeriCorps, an American volunteer organization.
+A Reading, PA native, he first arrived in Braddock in 2001 to work with AmeriCorps, an American volunteer organization.
 He ran for mayor in 2005, winning by a single vote.
 He had never held office before that.

 Fetterman’s approach was aggressive but fundamentally simple: he looked for opportunities to bring back hope and pride, beginning with a small, do-it-yourself approach, such as planting fruit trees, or making an outdoor pizza oven out of reclaimed bricks from an abandoned factory.
 He also offered up free studio space to artists in order to welcome in the ‘creative’ class.